curryhank08/GEOquery_with_30mins_timeout/README.md

 # Load modified GEOquery
 library(GEOquery)

-# Setting the max timeout_seconds (replace 10000 with the numbers you want)
+# Setting the max timeout_seconds (replace 10000 with the seconds you want)
 options(timeout=10000)

 # Check the input timeout_seconds (Optional)